 More than 400 houses got buried under the lava and in some areas, people's homes got buried under 3-10 meters of cinders and pumice.
 Some of them have been excavated and you can see one of these houses at the Eldheimar - the Pompei of the North Museum, which I had visited earlier that same day.
-I took the photo below of the volcanic eruption in 1973 at that museum.
+I took the photo above of the volcanic eruption in 1973 at that museum.

 There was a grave possibility that the lava flow would close the mouth of the harbour or head further in the direction of the town.
 Pumps were used to cool down the edge of the lava flow two weeks after the volcanic eruption started.

 You can see one of the pumps in my photo below, but we stopped by it on the tour.

 One of the pumps used for cooling down the lava flow

 It is believed that 6.2 million tonnes of seawater were pumped up and sprayed upon the lava flow.
 This was a dangerous task, being so close to the lava, so there were some brave men at work here.

 See how foggy it was during our visit

 We now drove up to the volcano Eldfell and stood almost in the middle of the volcano!
 There is amazingly colourful lava in, on, and by this volcano.
 The fog followed us, but later that same day it became almost clear.